 This brand new multi-use facility features six hardwood basketball courts that convert into 12 hardwood volleyball courts as well as 8 outdoor beach volleyball courts.
 The complex also is home to the APEC world class training facility as well several health and wellness partners.
 Meeting rooms, a full concession area, batting cages and a sports merchandise retail outlet round out this one of a kind facility.

 Sports: Soccer, softball, baseball, lacrosse, flag football

 Rolling Hills soccer complex is one of the biggest soccer complexes in America!
 With 24 outdoor soccer fields (8 lighted), a 12,000 seat stadium and more than 14,000 rooms within 20 minutes, Rolling Hills is a complex you have got to check out!
 Gateway Park features six lighted softball/baseball fields and 11 outdoor soccer fields – four of which are new turf fields.
 Covered bleachers & dugouts, concessions and convenient parking make Gateway Park a fan-friendly sports venue your customers will appreciate.

 This massive 105-acre multipurpose complex of event facilities and exhibit halls is located in the heart of Fort Worth’s Cultural District.
 The Will Rogers Auditorium features 2,856 permanent seats, a proscenium stage and extensive dressing room capacity.
 The Amon G. Carter Jr. Exhibits Hall includes the Texas Room with over 94,000 square feet of contiguous exhibit space, the 18,000-square-foot Round Up Inn ballroom and four additional meeting rooms.
 The Will Rogers Equestrian Center features over 2,500 horse stalls, multiple warmup areas and three show arenas.

-Sports: Football, basketball, tennis
+Sports: Football, baseball